FEUP-ESOF-2020-21/open-cx-t3g1-coffeepaste-software/Development-Report.md

 ## Product Vision

 In this new era where online meetings are a big part of our contact with the outside world, this application comes to solve the organizing gap that exists for virtual arrangement.
-Provide the best environment for speed networking, through computation and matching algorithms in order to make the experience smooth and effective.
+Clip Meet provides the best environment for speed networking through computation and matching algorithms in order to make the experience smooth and effective.

 **Clipped meetings, live changing encounters.**